appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/apireference.md

         highlightedIndex,   // index value which should be highlighted parsedSuggestions,  // suggestions parsed by ReactiveSearch
-        promotedData,       // array of promoted results obtained from applied query
+        promotedData,       // array of promoted results obtained from applied query customData,         // An object of custom data obtained from the `reactivesearch-v3` API
         resultStats: {
             numberOfResults,    // Total number of results found time,               // Time taken to find total results (in ms)